About the Programme

 About Film Studies PhD

-The Film Studies Department is the leading centre for the study of cinema in London, a position consolidated through its appointments and facilities for film research.
+The Film Studies Department is one of the leading centre for the study of cinema in London, a position consolidated through its appointments and facilities for film research.
 We have internationally recognised research strengths in the following areas: European cinema, American cinema (mainstream and avant-garde), world cinema (especially East Asian), cultural approaches, and film theory.